 A final check can be made looking if the Thomson Reuters values in Q column (“Last-Bid/Ask”) for instruments in K column (“RIC”) are correct.
 In particular this Reuters RICs refers to the most liquid instruments quoted in the reference market.
 Logically, this are well known values for traders that can immediately check if Reuters is really downloading live quotes.

+[Missing: another error message worth being added is the “Access denied”, which occurs when a page has become private and the data provider should be contacted for support]

 Check Curves Calibration: Go to cell U2 (“Trigger”) and delete the content.
 This passage is fundamental to eliminate false errors which may occur if the workbook isn’t triggered.